wtfd/wtfd.github.io/index.md

 **Then** watch this video.
 It was automatically generated from the page above!

 <iframe width="620" height="520" src="https://www.youtube.com/embed/vlOPzKRUwQs?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

-### Here is how it works:

-    1. Create a transcript in Markdown
-    2. Break it down to slides using special markup
-    3. Add tables, charts, graphics...
-    4. Submit the transcript
-    5. Get video presentation with a voiceover!

 ### It's still under construction...